awsdocs/aws-kms-developer-guide/doc_source/symm-asymm-choose.md

 To decrypt data that was encrypted with the public key outside of AWS KMS, call the [Decrypt](url-kms-api;API_Decrypt.html) operation\.
 The `Decrypt` operation fails if the data was encrypted under a public key from a CMK with a [key usage](#symm-asymm-choose-key-usage) of `SIGN_VERIFY`\.
 It will also fail if it was encrypted by using an algorithm that KMS does not support for RSA CMKs\.
 To avoid these errors, anyone using a public key outside of AWS KMS must store the key configuration\.
 The AWS KMS console and the [GetPublicKey](url-kms-api;API_GetPublicKey.html) response provide the information that you must include when you share the public key\.

-**Use with Integrated AWS Services**  <a name="cmks-aws-service"></a>
+**Use with integrated AWS services**  <a name="cmks-aws-service"></a>
 To create a CMK for use with an [AWS service that is integrated with AWS KMS](service-integration.md), consult the documentation for the service\.
 All AWS services that encrypt data on your behalf require a [symmetric CMK](symm-asymm-concepts.md#symmetric-cmks)\.

 In addition to these considerations, CMKs with different key specs have different prices and different request quotas\.
 For information about AWS KMS pricing, see [AWS Key Management Service Pricing](https://aws.amazon.com/kms/pricing/)\.
-For information about request quotas, see [Request Quotas](requests-per-second.md)\.
+For information about request quotas, see [Request quotas](requests-per-second.md)\.

-## Selecting the Key Usage<a name="symm-asymm-choose-key-usage"></a>
+## Selecting the key usage<a name="symm-asymm-choose-key-usage"></a>

 The [key usage](concepts.md#key-usage) of a CMK determines whether the CMK is used for encryption and decryption \-or\- signing and verification\.
 You cannot choose both\.
 Using a CMK for more than one type of operations makes the product of both operations more vulnerable to attack\.